gwarne60/gwarne60.github.io/aboutme.md

 ---

-### What I Bring to the Table
+### Skills and Experience

 - **Technical Mastery:**
   Skilled in Python, C#, RESTful APIs, FastAPI, XML, Docker, Terraform, and database management (SQLite, MongoDB, RDB design).

 - **Industrial Control Systems (ICS):**
-  Extensive experience programming PLCs, developing HMIs (FactoryTalk View, iFix), and working with networking protocols like Profibus and Modbus.
+  Extensive experience programming PLC and SCADA systems (AB, Emerson, Siemens), developing HMIs (FactoryTalk View, iFix, Ignition), developing S-88 style batch control systems (DeltaV and FactoryTalk Batch) as well as a supporting suite to manage different facets of operations (OPC configuration sheets, XML parsers for batch).

 - **Data Engineering & Simulation:**
   Proficient in asset/event architecture, SimPy modeling, and designing scalable data pipelines.

 - **Project Ownership:**
   Adept at managing schedules, deliverables, and cross-functional collaboration to drive high-impact results.
+Experienced 'Being Glue' to effectively delegate tasks and workflows to contractors while also ensuring quality deliverables.

 - **Mentorship & Communication:**
   Committed to empowering teams through training, clear communication, and fostering growth.

 ---

-### My Story
+### My Career
-I began my career as a chemical engineer but quickly realized my passion lay in **automation** and **software engineering**.
-Over the years, I’ve built control systems, integrated cutting-edge technologies, and guided projects from ideation to completion—bridging operations with technological innovation.
+I began my career as a system integrator, and quickly realized my passion was in improving the quality of life of operators and manufacturing facilities by being more efficient and removing bloated workflows.
+Over the years, I’ve built control systems, integrated reliable technologies, and guided projects from ideation to completion—bridging operations with technological innovation.

-When I’m off the clock, you’ll find me tinkering with hobby projects, contributing to open-source tools, and pushing the boundaries of what’s possible with code.

-Check out my [GitHub](https://github.com/) to see my projects in action, or feel free to reach out if you’d like to connect or collaborate.

-**Let’s build something amazing together!**